A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Distributionally Robust Optimization Frameworks

 In this section, we develop an analytical solution for the distributionally robust quick response problem using the popular mean-MAD ambiguity set \citep{wiesemann2014distributionally,postek2018robust}, defined as:

 This ambiguity set contains all probability distributions $\Q$ supported on $[\yl, \yu]$ that share the same mean $\mu$ and MAD $\sigma$.
-While the DRO problem with a piecewise affine concave objective \eqref{eq:piecewise_affine} can be reformulated as a tractable linear program \citep{wiesemann2014distributionally}, such a formulation provides limited managerial insights.
 To this end, we derive a simple threshold-based decision rule that yields interpretable and practical guidance.

 We begin by showing that the DRO problem reduces to a finite discrete optimization problem.

 \begin{proposition} Let $\PP^\star$ be the extremal distribution that achieves the worst-case expectation in \eqref{eq:DRO} supported on $\yl$, $\mu$, and $\yu$, with corresponding probabilities: